Ealt1/snake_repo_parallelized/Readme.md

 Make sure your version of MATLAB has Parallel Computing Toolbox installed.

-Add snaker_repo_parallel and all subfolders to the MATLAB Path
+Add snake_repo_parallelized and all subfolders to the MATLAB Path

 run run_synthesis.m